FindMySchool LogoFindMySchool

 The school is accessible via Hinchley Wood railway station (New Guildford Line), approximately 20 minutes from central London.
 Local bus routes serve the area.
 Parking is available in the vicinity for staff and visitors.

 Highly oversubscribed.
 With a subscription ratio of 3.32:1, entry is competitive.
-Families should not assume proximity to the school guarantees a place; the last distance offered fluctuates yearly based on local demand.
+Families should not assume proximity to the school guarantees a place; the furthest distance at which a place was offered fluctuates yearly based on local demand.
 Verify current distance thresholds with Surrey Local Authority.

 Catchment-dependent entry.
 The school is non-selective and serves a geographically defined catchment.
 If you live outside the catchment area, entry depends on whether places remain after catchment pupils are offered places, which is increasingly rare in this area.